reset, I don't know how to access the server. What is the

 browser and I can even still use Skype.

 server is not updated with the new version.

 seminar attendees sometimes experience slow screen update.

-I don't know how to access the appliance.
+I don't know how to access the server.
 What is the right

 reset procedure?
 What does reset do after all?